-- While you're in the area enjoying some baby goat snuggles, stop by to see the unique and beautiful Bluebell Fields at Merrimac Farms from April 9-11.
-Enjoy a self-guided tour while kids receive bing card games for fun along the way.
+- While you’re in the area enjoying some baby goat snuggles, stop by to see the unique and beautiful Bluebell Fields at Merrimac Farms typically in the first few weeks of April.
+Enjoy a self-guided tour while kids receive bingo card games for fun along the way.
 The Virginia Bluebells run along the Cedar Run shoreline for almost a mile.

-- Attend Burnside Farm's Festival of Spring starting in mid-April featuring over 2.5 million blooming festivals?
+- Attend Burnside Farm’s Festival of Spring starting April featuring over 2.5 million blooming festivals?
 Not only can you pick your own tulips and daffodils, the whole family can also enjoy other activities including bounce houses, grain bin basketball, cornhold games, pedal cart track, authentic dutch wooden shoes to klomp around in and more!
-Back a picnic and enoy the day.
+Pack a picnic and enjoy the day.

 - Take a self-drive Safari at Roer’s Zoofari to see all kinds of animals and even opt-in for an animal encounter for an even more memorable experience.